 The Game Bird series spanned three years (1976, 1977 and 1978) and was a set of eight plates with designs rendered in black and white, reminiscent of etchings.
 The only color is the gold rim.
 These plates are 10.75” (27 cm) in diameter and do not appear to have been a limited edition; at least they are not so marked, and I haven’t found any literature or source citing an edition size for these.
 (Note: These are not the same as the later, full color “Game Birds of North America” series that Boehm issued in the 1980s and will be shown in a future post.)
 The backstamp is annoyingly unhelpful.
 Clockwise from upper left in the photos above, the plates are: [upper photo] Woodcock, Wild Turkey, Ruffed Grouse, California Quail, [lower photo] Bobwhite Quail, Ring Necked Pheasant, Canada Geese, and Mallard.
 Issue prices are unknown.

-Although the New Jersey Boehm studio produced 21 different items in conjuction with the much ballyhoo’d King Tutankhamum museum exhibit in 1976, they issued only one collector plate and it was made in Malvern.
+Although the New Jersey Boehm studio produced numerous items in conjunction with the King Tutankhamun museum exhibit in 1976, they issued only one collector plate and it was made in Malvern.
 It was an edition of 5000, is 10.75” (27 cm) diameter, and was produced from 1976 (at $125) to early 1979 (at $135.)
 It was accompanied by a 168-page book, The Boehm Journey to Egypt, Land of Tutankhamun, written by Frank Cosentino and relates Helen Boehm’s trip to Egypt before designing the entire King Tut Collection.
 Around the edge of backstamp are the names of the museums hosting the Tut exhibit tour.

 Some or all of the plates that Boehm issued in 1978 and later may have been marketed exclusively by the Hamilton Collection, one of the larger mass-market collectibles producers that began seemingly popping up like weeds during the late 1970s.
 Hamilton marketed almost all of Boehm’s 1980s plates, but I’ve found no advertising evidence yet to show conclusively that these next three Malvern plate series were.
 (I will update this post if I do find information either way.)
 If not, then they were sold by Boehm’s retail galleries.

 Both of the Boehm studio locations occasionally produced items for the benefit of various charitable organizations.
 The first such plate (from the Malvern studio at least) appears to have been the Great Animals of the World series of eight, done for the USA branch of the World Wildlife Fund in 1978.
 Notice that although the backstamp says Made in England the logo is that of the Trenton (NJ) studio: the horse and feather.
 Normally the Malvern items have the horse and crown logo.
-I’ve been able to identy five of the eight plates: African Buffalo [shown], White Rhinoceros, Bengal Tiger, Leopard, and African Lion.
-If anyone knows the subjects of the other three plates in this series, I’d love to be able to add them here.
+The eight plate subject are the African Buffalo, Bighorn Sheep, White Rhinoceros, Bengal Tiger, Leopard, Hippo, African Lion, and African Elephant.
 Prices are unknown.